LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D1-IntroToCourse.md

   - My experience as a software developer
   - What I teach at LCC
 - Students introduce themselves
-  - Everyone, especially online students use the Moodle introductions forum.
+  - Everyone, especially online students use the Canvas introductions forum.

 # Computer Skills and Software